 If you are a naturally reserved or introverted person, it can be easy to misinterpret assertiveness with being pushy, bossy, or forceful.
 Assertiveness is about respecting other’s opinions and needs – and expecting the same from them in return.
 If you struggle to be assertive, taking note of assertive colleagues or friends behaviours can be a good place to start.
 Picking up the hints and tips from others can help you to develop the confidence to try out and adapt these methods yourself.

 Learning how to say ‘no’ can be a positive first step towards practicing these behaviours.
-If you’re unsure where to start, check out these 13 ways you can say no in the workplace (without damaging working relationships).
+Therapist Steve explains more about learning to say no and how counselling can help.

 **10. Mood and food **